You are planning a move to your new home and bought all the supplies on your checklist, but do you know how to use them correctly?

 “It’s the least expensive and takes up less space than bubble wrap,” Zaslow added.
 “You can use it to very effectively wrap and cushion almost any item that you’re going to be moving.”

-Pack heavier items, like books, silverware, tools and canned goods, in small boxes and light items, like pillows, bedding and lamp shades, in bigger boxes.
+Pack heavier items, like books, silverware, tools and canned goods, in small boxes and light items, like pillows, bedding and lamp shades, in large boxes.
+Use a combination of small, large and medium boxes to keep your boxes from getting to heavy.

 “There’s no point in packing a box that needs four people to move it, especially if you’re moving yourself,” Mellen said.
 “It makes sense to keep things big enough that you can get real contents into them, but small enough that you can manage the box by yourself if you need to.”